rlmartin-projen/projen-project/README.md

 Files with a `.liquid` extension will be run through the [Liquid](https://shopify.github.io/liquid/) templating engine, with project-level options passed into the engine.

 Files with any other extension will be copied as-is into the project.

+Template file names are also run through the templating engine, and can thus include dynamic naming.

+#### Convenience properties
+For some commonly-used string properties, a convenience property is automatically injected and accessible for use in templates.
+These all begin with an underscore (`_`) and include sub-properties for common string formats: `camel`, `kebab`, `pascal`, `snake`, `title`.
+The currently-supported convenience properties are:

+- `_name`